-Unlike microfinance institutions or other banks, Village Savings Groups are owned and run by the members; they are the ones who create the group’s by-laws, how much the minimum savings should be, frequency of meeting, loan conditions, and payback terms.
+Unlike microfinance institutions or other banks, Village Savings Groups are owned and run by the members; they are the ones who determine the group’s by-laws, how much the minimum savings should be, frequency of meeting, loan conditions, and payback terms.
 They own all the money in the group and any loans are taken from the group’s own savings.
 This provides group members with autonomy and favorable conditions for loans.
-Since there are no overhead or management costs, it also means that there are no fees and interest rates are affordable.
+Since there are no overhead or management costs, it also means that there are no fees, and interest rates are affordable.

-The group members also develop strong community bonds and will often become friends and a system of support far beyond the formal group setting.
+The group members also develop strong community bonds, and will often become friends and a system of support far beyond the formal group setting.
 This community aspect creates an environment of trust and progress that cannot be replicated by more formal banking methods.